ljdyer/BiLSTM-Char-Feature-Restorer/README.md

 ## Model training and feature restoration using the `BiLSTMFeatureRestorer` class

 Multiple models can be trained on a single class instance.
-A single instance is used to train models using the same training data to restore the same set of features, so in our paper we used separate instances for each of **TedTalks**, **Brown**, **OshieteQA**, and **GujaratiNews**.
+A single instance is used to train models using the same training data to restore the same set of features, so in the paper we used separate instances for each of **TedTalks**, **Brown**, **OshieteQA**, and **GujaratiNews**.

 ### Initialize a class instance